 A serial conman who befriended celebrities by pretending to be a polo-playing millionaire and repeatedly impersonated senior police officers was jailed yesterday for four and a half years.

 Michael Hammond, 36, who once caused three innocent men to be searched at gunpoint after he claimed he had seen one carrying a pistol near Downing Street, was told he had put lives at risk with his actions.

-Although no members of the Royal Family were in at the time, the escapade exposed fresh failings in security at the castle.
-It came just 12 days after the completion of a review of royal security ordered after a "comedy terrorist" gatecrashed Prince William's 21st birthday party at the castle in 2003.
+Although no members of the Royal Family were in at the time, the escapade exposed fresh failings in security.
+It came just 12 days after the completion of a review of royal security ordered after the "comedy terrorist" Aaron Barschak gatecrashed Prince William's 21st birthday party at the castle.

-In one incident, he pretended to be a Scotland Yard detective investigating black-on-black gun crime who had seen three men, one with a hand gun, acting suspiciously at a McDonald's near Downing Street.
+The court heard he had been a regular on London's party circuit, where he falsely boasted of love affairs with famous women and claimed to be friends with the Prince of Wales.
+He would also masquerade as various serving Scotland Yard officers to trick police into searching innocent people.
+In one incident, he pretended to be a Scotland Yard detective investigating black-on- black gun crime who had seen three men, one with a hand gun, acting suspiciously at a McDonald's near Downing Street.

 Armed officers and a diplomatic protection unit were rushed to the scene and the men were held at gunpoint before being released.